balder-dev/balder/doc/source/basics/connections.rst

 `<Connections API>`_).
 Per default Balder uses this pre-defined tree.

 .. note::
-    COMING SOON - We are working on a graphical tool to show this global-connection-tree.
+    COMING SOON - We are working on a graphical tool to show this global connection tree.

 ..
     .. todo